10 Reasons Why Your Business Needs a Digital Marketing Strategy

 In Smart Insights’ Managing Digital Marketing Report for 2015, it was found that 47% of organisations currently participate in digital marketing, but lack a clearly defined digital strategy.

 If your business is facing digital channel issues, then perhaps it is time to consider a strategic review of your digital efforts.
-Here are 10 popular reasons that you actually require a digital strategy.
+Here are 10 popular reasons that you actually require a digital marketing strategy.

 1. Your business lacks direction